-Intelligent Channel Filter
+Intelligent Channel filter

-The Intelligent, or “Most Engaged” Channel filter selects the portion of your audience for whom the selected messaging channel is their “best” channel.
-In this case, “best” means “has the highest likelihood of engagement, given the user’s history”.
-You can select Email, Web Push, or Mobile Push (which includes any available mobile OS or device) as a channel.
+Most Engaged Channel filter selects the portion of your audience for whom the selected messaging channel is their “best” channel.
+In this case, “best” means the channel that has the highest likelihood of engagement, given the user’s history.
+You can select email, web push, or mobile push (including any available mobile OS or device) as a channel.

-The Intelligent Channel computes the engagement rate for each user for each of the three channels by taking the ratio of message interactions (opens or clicks) to the number of messages received over the last 6 months of activity.
+The Intelligent Channel computes the engagement rate for each user for each of the three channels by taking the ratio of message interactions (opens or clicks) to the number of messages received over the last six months of activity.
 The available channels are ranked according to their respective engagement ratios, and the channel with the highest ratio is the “Most Enagaged” for that user.

-For example, if you want users who prefer push messages to receive a push, as well as users for whom there is not enough data to receive the same push message, you could set the “Intelligent Channel” filter as “Mobile” and use OR to add a second “Intelligent Channel” filter set to “Not Enough Data.
-A separate campaign with the Most Engaged filter set to “Email” could address users who prefer email.
+For example, suppose you want users who prefer push messages to receive a push and users who don’t have enough data to receive the same push message.
+In that case, you could set the Intelligent Channel filter to Mobile and use OR to add a second Intelligent Channel filter set to Not Enough Data.
+A separate campaign with the Intelligent Channel filter set to email could address users who prefer email.

-The “Mobile Push” Option
+The “Mobile push” option

-Mobile Push incorporates Android, iOS, Windows, Kindle, and all other mobile device channels available on Braze.
-When computing the Intelligent Channel, Braze looks at each kind of mobile device separately, but then chooses the highest engagement rate among them to represent the “Mobile Push” category when comparing against email and Web push.
+Mobile push incorporates Android, iOS, Windows, Kindle, and other mobile device channels available on Braze.
+When computing the Intelligent Channel, Braze looks at each kind of mobile device separately and then chooses the highest engagement rate among them to represent the “Mobile Push” category when comparing against email and Web push.

-When the user has sufficient data for a ranking to be determined, but becomes unreachable on their “Intelligent Channel”, the user will “fall out” and not receive any messages.
+When the user has sufficient data for a ranking to be determined but becomes unreachable on their “Intelligent Channel”, the user will “fall out” and not receive any messages.
 Users who are unreachable on specific channels should be targeted separately.

 Intelligent Channel allows you to selectively target in advance the fraction of users who have a much higher likelihood of engaging with a message than the rest of your audience.
 This is not likely to represent a majority of users in a typical audience.
 Rather, you can expect this filter to find the 5-20% from your usual audience who have an established record of engaging on a particular channel.